 Hospitalizations can be a confusing and stressful experience.
 So, when your life is interrupted by an illness or accident, addressing your spiritual and emotional needs is an important part of your care.
 At San Juan Regional Medical Center we are committed to caring for the whole person.
-Our full time, board-certified chaplain functions as an integral part of the interdisciplinary care team, offering valuable insights, often acting as a liaison for patients, their families and loved ones to the other members of the team caring for them.
 Providing spiritual support can take many forms.
 Sometimes it’s providing hospitality by passing out water, or a warm blanket; other times it’s keeping a family informed, and participating in family meetings to help facilitate care plans or end of life decision making regarding a loved one’s care.
 Regardless of spiritual, religious or cultural background, the chaplain and volunteers from the Pastoral Care Department provide support to patients and families as they encounter some of the darkest hours in life’s journey.

 If you or a loved one in the hospital is in need of spiritual care, contact your nurse for a referral during regular business hours.
 After hours and on weekends, chaplains may be on call to respond to specific emergency situations.
 San Juan Regional Medical Center also has a chapel on the main level, near the Emergency Department, and also meditation rooms on each of the patient floors past the double doors at the end of the hallway in the East Tower.